syncfusion-content/aurelia-docs/Aurelia/Gantt/Getting-Started.md

 ## Create your first Gantt in JavaScript

-To get started Syncfusion Aurelia application refer [`this`](https://help.syncfusion.com/aurelia/overview) page for basic control integaration and script references.
+To get started Syncfusion Aurelia application refer [`this`](https://help.syncfusion.com/aurelia/overview) page for basic control integration and script references.

 In this tutorial, you can learn how to create a simple Gantt chart, add tasks or subtasks, and set relationship between tasks during the design phase of a software project.
 The following screenshot displays the desired output after completing this tutorial,